ericniebler/stl2/ext/post_inc/post_inc.md

 > > 5 Returns: `*this.`

 <ednote>[<i>Editor's note:</i> Thus restoring the signature of `ostreambuf_iterator`'s postfix increment operator to the version in the IS.]</ednote>

+# Acknowledgements

+I would like to thank Casey Carter for his review feedback.